damianhakert/damianhakert.github.io/source/posts/2016-09-28-world-tour-amplify-your-code.html.md

 ### Conversation ###

 We value our community and are eager to trade ideas with you.
-We've planned our sessions to be interactive so there will be plenty of time for you to ask questions about share feedback.
+We've planned our sessions to be interactive so there will be plenty of time for you to ask questions and share feedback.

 <div class="panel panel-gitlab-purple">
 **GitLab Vision**